fluxcd/community/GOVERNANCE.md

 If a vote is called, the following decisison require Unanimity <https://en.wikipedia.org/wiki/Unanimity>.

-- Repository Maintainers: Electing new Maintainers of the same repository.
+- Repository [Maintainers]: Electing new Maintainers of the same repository.
-- Oversight Committee: Electing new Committee members.
+- [Oversight Committee]: Electing new Committee members.
-- Oversight Committee: Removing a Repository Maintainer or Committee member for any reason other than inactivity.
+- [Oversight Committee]: Removing a Repository Maintainer or Committee member for any reason other than inactivity.

 ## Proposal Process

-- Code changes should go through the pull request process, where the idea and implementation details can be publicly discussed with Maintainers, other contributors, and end users.
+- Code changes should go through the pull request process, where the idea and implementation details can be publicly discussed with [Maintainers], other contributors, and end [Users][User].
   Pull requests should only be merged after receiving GitHub approval from at least one Maintainer who is not the pull request author.
   Note that Flux v2 uses GitHub discussions for proposals in the `fluxcd/flux2` Git repository <https://github.com/fluxcd/flux2/discussions?discussions_q=category%3AProposals>.
 - Non-code changes should be proposed as GitHub issues.
   If unclear which Git repository to create the issue in, default to the community repository <https://github.com/fluxcd/community>.
 - All proposals should be discussed publicly in an appropriate GitHub issue or pull request.
-- If a Maintainer of an affected Git repository feels feedback from specific people is warranted they will @mention those users or teams to request feedback.
+- If a Maintainer of an affected git repository feels feedback from specific people is warranted they will @mention those [Users] or teams to request feedback.
 - Proposals may also be added to the Flux Dev weekly meetings agenda, as a good avenue for making progress on a decision <https://lists.cncf.io/g/cncf-flux-dev/calendar>.

 ## Licenses and Copyright